Seirdy/seirdy.one/content/posts/website-best-practices.md

 Deferring network requests is a bad idea, but there are other ways to improve large-page performance.

-A similar attribute that I _do_ recommend is the [`decoding`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Img#attr-decoding) attribute.
+A similar image attribute that I _do_ recommend is the [`decoding`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Img#attr-decoding) attribute.
 I typically use `decoding="async"` so that image decoding can be deferred.

 Long pages with many DOM nodes may benefit from CSS containment, a more recently-adopted part of the CSS spec.